by Selva Wohlgemuth, Co-op News contributor

 To make a delicious bone broth, all you need is time—not only for flavor, but also for heightening the medicinal quality of the broth.
 The longer the bones simmer, the more minerals are transferred to the broth, and the more nutrient dense the broth becomes.
 If you add a few staple vegetables, the nutritional value increases even further.
 Even a novice cook can make an excellent broth if the traditional methods are followed.

-Note: If making bone broth at home seems like too much work, the Co-op offers a variety of packaged collagen-rich bone broths from Kettle & Fire and Pacific Foods, and frozen chicken and beef broth by Bonafide Provisions.
+If making bone broth at home seems like too much work, the Co-op offers a variety of packaged collagen-rich bone broths from Kettle & Fire, Pacific Foods, Epic, and frozen chicken and beef broth by Bonafide Provisions and Cauldron Broths.